Shady6/DevOps-Task/README.md

 - Create yaml for the backend application - deployment and a service.
 It should have 1 replica and use docker image from the previous step.
 The app uses `DB_CONNECTION` env variable so you can place it here aswell.
+This connection string should point to the database service which is described in the next step (it shouldn't be in memory database which is used locally).
   The Node app is listening on port 4000.

 - Create yaml for the database - deployment and a service.
 It should have 1 replica.
 For the image use Postgres:12.
 Postgres by default will be listening on port 5432.